geobtaa/geoblacklight_admin/docs/upgrading.md

 # Upgrading

+## Steps for v0.9.0 upgrade

+DocumentDownloads is now removed from the codebase.
+Ensure you:

+* Have completed the "Steps for v0.6.0 upgrade"
+* Remove the ENV var `GBL_ADMIN_REFERENCES_MIGRATED` from your application
+* Delete the FormElement entry for FormFeature > Multiple Download Links

+With these above steps complete, you can upgrade to v0.9.0

 ## Steps for v0.7.0 upgrade

 This release moves document distribution imports to the background queue.
 It also adds support for `document_data_dictionaries`.